Peter Eichhubl

 UT Austin, Jackson School of Geosciences

 Thesis: Structural controls on CO2 leakage and diagenesis in a natural long-term carbon sequestration analogue: The Little Grand Wash fault, Utah.
-Currently MPP student at the Irving B. Harris Graduate School of Public Policy Studies at the University of Chicago.
+Currently Manager at Energy Innovation Policy and Technology LLC, Portland, ME.

 Autumn Kaylor Eakin, M.S., 2011 (Supervisor)